free-learning-center/douban-top250-books/README.md

 Q: Why the list is different from what I get?

-A: Because the list is updated by Douban every, The list is 2022-11-07.
+A: Because the list is updated by Douban everyday, The list is on 2022-11-07.